Forms to File

 USAC Estimated Forms

-USAC will attempt to notify a filer by email, before the close of the filing period, if that company’s required FCC Form 499-A/Q filing has not been certified by a Company Officer and/or submitted to USAC.
+USAC will attempt to notify a filer by email, before the close of the filing period, if that company’s required FCC Form 499-A/Q filing has not been certified by a Company Officer or is missing.
 A failure by USAC to notify a filer under these terms does not constitute a basis for that filer to dispute USAC estimates or billings.

 USAC is required to estimate revenue for companies that are required to file the FCC Form 499-A and the FCC Form 499-Q, but fail to do so.
 USAC is required to bill those filers based on the estimated revenue.
 To develop an estimate, USAC will generally use information from the filer’s last certified FCC Form 499-A. These forms can be identified as having the status of ‘Estimated – Incomplete’ in E-File.